data-apis/array-api/spec/API_specification/statistical_functions.md

 -   **out**: _&lt;array&gt;_

-    -   if the minimum value was computed over the entire array, a zero-dimensional array containing the minimum value; otherwise, a non-zero dimensional array containing the minimum values.
+    -   if the minimum value was computed over the entire array, a zero-dimensional array containing the minimum value; otherwise, a non-zero-dimensional array containing the minimum values.

 ### <a name="prod" href="#prod">#</a> prod(x, /, *, axis=None, keepdims=False, out=None)